Hot on Backpacker Guide

 Backpackers spend Christmas being awesome, but you can do these things too:

-Christmas tree – There are 2 types of Christmas tree in New Zealand.
+There are two types of Christmas tree in New Zealand.
 One is a pine tree, usually artificial, to decorate inside the house.
 The other tree is the pohutukawa tree, which blossoms with red flowers around Christmas time.
 They are mostly found in coastal areas of the North Island.

 There’s no more authentic way to see a New Zealand Christmas, except if you are, indeed, a Kiwi.
 Christmas with WWOOFing hosts is a way to be involved in the New Zealand family Christmas!

-Even in the run-up to Christmas, you can volunteer as one of City Mission’s Santa’s Helpers distributing food parcels and gifts to those in need in New Zealand.
+Even in the run-up to Christmas, you can volunteer at one of City Mission’s Santa’s Helpers distributing food parcels and gifts to those in need in New Zealand.

-Charities and organisations looking for volunteers like to prepared early so don’t leaving applying to volunteer until Christmas Eve.
+Charities and organisations looking for volunteers like to prepare early so don’t leaving applying to volunteer until Christmas Eve.

 Keep an eye out for different projects every year.
 You can find volunteering opportunities at your nearest Volunteer Centre and if you need more convincing, here are 10 Reasons to Volunteer During Your Gap Year.
 Volunteer opportunities are also listed in our Job Listings so be sure to check that out.